TatriX/pomidor/README.md

 file defined by `pomidor-save-session-file` defaults to `~/.emacs.d/pomidor-sessions.el`.

+The name of each session stored is the timestamp of the time you choose to save the session.

 After that you can fire `M-x pomidor-history` to take a look at your snapshots.
 You can press `n` (`pomidor-history-next`) or `p` (`pomidor-history-previous`) to navigate between the snapshots.